 Free Sample Edits

 Every author needs a professional editor before going to print.
-Even the most seasoned writers no longer have any objectivity about their work in the final stages and for first-time authors, a highly-skilled copyedit is essential.
+Even the most seasoned writers no longer have any objectivity about their work in the final stages of writing, and for first-time authors, a highly-skilled copyedit is essential.
 Staring at a manuscript, day in and day out over a long period of time, prevents us from seeing our own mistakes, or stepping back to ascertain flaws in our plot line and inconsistencies in characterization.

 COMBINATION AUTHOR AND EDITOR

 I’m not only an editor; I’m also an author.
 I know what it's like to work for a year or two on a book and feel nervous about giving it over to a stranger.
 I’ve written three books – including Be Your Own Editor – and numerous articles that have been published in periodicals such as the Women's Freedom Network Newsletter, the Toastmaster, She Unlimited, True North Perspectives and the popular American magazine Justice Denied.
 I've been affiliated with four publishing companies over the last decade, and I won the blog of the year award for my blog in 2011 on writing tips.

 Consequently, I understand the world of publishing and marketing.
 Writing a book is only half the job!
 Marketing, networking, and promoting comprise the other half.

 WHY HIRE ME?